Tashaun Gipson: 2021

-On April 19, 2021, the Chicago Bears signed Gipson to a one–year, $2.55 million contract extension that included $1.32 million guaranteed and an initial signing bonus of $1.00 million.
+On April 19, 2021, the Bears signed Gipson to a one-year, $2.55 million contract extension that included $1.32 million guaranteed and an initial signing bonus of $1 million.

 During a Week 2 20–17 victory over the Bengals, Gipson had three tackles and a fumble recovery.
 Three weeks later against the Las Vegas Raiders, he recorded three tackles and his first NFL sack in the 20–10 road victory.

 During a Week 11 16–13 loss to the Ravens, Gipson recorded four tackles and his first interception of the season.
 Three weeks later against the Packers, Gipson had a season-high eight tackles in the 45–30 road loss.
 During a Week 17 29–3 victory over the New York Giants, he recorded two tackles, a pass deflection, and an interception.

-Gipson finished the 2021 season with 47 combined tackles, three pass deflections, two interceptions, a fumble recovery, and a sack in 12 games and starts.
+Gipson finished the 2021 season with 47 combined tackles (33 solo), three pass deflections, two interceptions, a fumble recovery, and a sack in 12 games and starts.

 San Francisco 49ers (first stint)

 2022

 On August 22, 2022, the San Francisco 49ers signed Gipson to a one-year, $1.12 million contract.
-He was released on August 30, and was signed to the practice squad the next day.
+He was released eight days later, but was signed to the practice squad the next day.
 Gipson was promoted to the active roster on September 13.

-During a Week 2 victory of 27–7 over the Seahawks, Gipson recorded a tackle, a pass deflection, and his first interception of the season.
+During a Week 2 27–7 victory over the Seahawks, Gipson recorded a tackle, a pass deflection, and his first interception of the season.
 Three weeks later against the Panthers, Gipson had three tackles and 0.5 sacks in the 37–15 road victory.

-During a Week 14 victory of 35–7 over the Buccaneers, Gipson recorded five tackles, a pass deflection, and an interception off of Tom Brady.
+During a Week 14 35–7 victory over the Buccaneers, Gipson recorded five tackles, a pass deflection, and an interception off of Tom Brady.
 Three weeks later against the Raiders, Gipson had four tackles and an interception in overtime to help set up the game-winning field goal in the 37–34 road victory.
-In the regular-season finale against the Cardinals, he recorded two tackles, two pass deflections, and two interceptions as the 49ers won by a score of 38–13.
+In the regular-season finale against the Cardinals, he recorded two tackles, two pass deflections, and two interceptions during the 38–13 victory.

-Gipson finished the 2022 season with 61 tackles, eight pass deflections, 0.5 sacks, and a team-high five interceptions in 17 games and starts.
-The 49ers finished atop the NFC West with a 13–4 record and clinched a playoff berth.
-In the Wild Card Round against the Seahawks, Gipson had three tackles during the 41–23 victory.
-In the Divisional Round against the Cowboys, he recorded two tackles as the 49ers won by a score of 19–12.
+Gipson finished the 2022 season with 61 combined tackles (43 solo), eight pass deflections, 0.5 sacks, and a team-high five interceptions in 17 games and starts.
+The 49ers finished atop the NFC West with a 13–4 record and qualified for the playoffs.
+During the Wild Card Round against the Seahawks, Gipson had three tackles in the 41–23 victory.
+In the Divisional Round against the Cowboys, he recorded two tackles during the 19–12 victory.
 During the NFC Championship Game against the Eagles, Gipson had two tackles in the 31–7 road loss.